Helping Students Engage with the World

 Applying for the I-20

-You can submit an initial I-20 request only after you have been admitted to a program at Northeastern University.
+You can submit an initial I-20 request only after you have been admitted to and committed to a program of study at Northeastern University.
 For many students, this means that you will be able to submit your request prior to your departure to your N.Uin program location in the Fall.
 You will also need to be sure to confirm other requirements needed by the admissions office before your I-20 request submission.
 At that time, you will then be able to submit an electronic I-20 request through myOGS.
-OGS encourages you to submit your initial I-20 request as soon as possible, ideally no later than November, to provide ample time for the issuance of the I-20 and your F-1 visa application process prior to your enrollment.

 Applying for the F-1 Visa